biojppm/rapidyaml/changelog/current.md

 As part of the [new feature to track source locations](https://github.com/biojppm/rapidyaml/pull/168), opportunity was taken to address a number of pre-existing API issues.
 These changes consisted of:

-- Deprecate `c4::yml::parse()` and `c4::yml::Parser::parse()` overloads; all these functions will be shortly removed.
+- Deprecate `c4::yml::parse()` and `c4::yml::Parser::parse()` overloads; all these functions will be removed in short order.
 Until removal, any call from client code will trigger a compiler warning.
 - Add `parse()` alternatives, either `parse_in_place()` or `parse_in_arena()`:
   - `parse_in_place()` receives only `substr` buffers, ie mutable YAML source buffers.
 Trying to pass a `csubstr` buffer to `parse_in_place()` will cause a compile error:
     ```c++